Computer Science and Digital Technologies - Foundation Degree

 - Investigation of emerging cyber security threats and practices, performing penetration tests on web servers to identify security holes and then patch them ensuring robust solutions.

 - Development of a number of database-driven projects, including developing an information system prototype.

 - General software engineering skills, including working with databases; sharing data between distributed components of applications; requirements gathering; producing technical designs and working to established development methodologies; and developing and testing interfaces, all of which increase the range of careers you can pursue both in and out of software and web development.

 Admission to this programme would normally depend on you having a minimum of 64 UCAS points in an appropriate discipline OR evidence of relevant work/life skills or knowledge.
-You must also be actively employed within an appropriate setting in a relevant sector.

 Candidates who do not hold GCSE Maths/English at grade C/4 or higher (or equivalent qualifications), will be supported to undertake these qualifications alongside their main programme.
 Candidates who have successfully undertaken B&FC’s HNC Computing will be permitted direct entry to level 5 of this programme.